-Although mountain yellow-legged frog tadpoles can reduce algae experimentally, several factors are likely to determine how resource abundance responds to disease-driven declines in tadpole abundance under natural conditions.
+Although mountain yellow-legged frog tadpoles can reduce algae experimentally, several factors are likely to determine how resource abundance responds to disease-driven declines in tadpole abundance.
 Correlations between consumer and resource abundances can be reduced by long consumer generation times, intraspecific competition, or low nutritional value of resources (Power 1992).
 Mountain yellow-legged frog generations are long, and the time between when an individual is a grazing tadpole and a reproducing adult could be years –individuals may spend 3 years as a tadpole and then not reproduce until years after metamorphosis (Vredenburg 2004).
-Intraspecific competition among mountain yellow-legged frog tadpoles likely occurs via interference, especially in dense populations where hundreds to thousands of individuals spend their days densely aggregated into a few square meters of very shallow water (probably due to warm water temperatures).
+Intraspecific competition among mountain yellow-legged frog tadpoles likely occurs via interference, especially where hundreds to thousands of individuals spend their days densely aggregated into a few square meters of very shallow water (probably due to warm water temperatures).
 Strong intraspecific competition can reduce the impact of a consumer on its resource and the importance of the consumer for the abundance of the resource (Murdoch et al. 2003).
-The nutritional quality of the material that tadpoles actually ingest likely decouples individual growth from available resource abundance.
+The nutritional quality of the material that tadpoles ingest likely decouples individual growth from available resource abundance.
 Firstly, large tadpoles like those of mountain yellow legged frogs may assimilate only a small fraction of their ingested food (Altig and McDearman 1975).
 Secondly, the bulk of littoral producers in our study lakes are diatoms (Smith 2015), many of which can pass through grazers’ guts unharmed (Peterson 1987); feces collected from our mesocosms and from wild caught animals contained intact diatoms.
 Wild tadpoles’ feces also contained high proportions of undigestible silt and sand.
 Lastly, tadpoles’ own feces can comprise a large fraction of their diets (Gromko et al. 1973, Steinwascher 1978a, 1978b); this is probably especially true for tadpoles that spend their days in dense aggregations.
 Summarily, mountain yellow-legged frog tadpoles may ingest a large proportion of previously ingested, partially digested, and even indigestible material.
 The combination of poor nutrition, potential interference, and the lag between grazing and reproduction likely reduces any long-term, lake scale correlation between resource abundance and declining tadpole abundance.

-We found that grazing effects of tadpoles could reduce producer abundance when examined in mesocosms and enclosures, but the larger question of the consequences of mountain yellow-legged frog declines requires focus on the scale of lakes or the Sierra Nevada.
-Patterns in whole-lake algal abundance in tadpole-extant and tadpole-extirpated lakes can be obscured by high within and between lake heterogeneity in algal abundance.
-Large scale consequences of tadpole grazing loss will likely be difficult to detect across the Sierra.
+We found that grazing effects of tadpoles could reduce producer abundance when examined in mesocosms and enclosures, but the larger question of the consequences of mountain yellow-legged frog declines requires focus on the scale of lakes, lake basins, or the entire Sierra Nevada.
+Patterns in whole-lake algal abundance in tadpole-extant and tadpole-extirpated lakes can be obscured by high within- and between-lake heterogeneity in algal abundance.
+Large scale consequences of tadpole grazing loss will likely be difficult to detect across the Sierra Nevada.
 Our experiments occurred in high elevation, low productivity lakes, but mountain yellow-legged frogs can occur in water bodies across a broad elevation range and include warmer, more productive, more diverse habitats (Smith 2015), where tadpoles metamorphose more rapidly.
-These factors seem likely to decouple consumer-resource relationships between tadpoles and algae, reduce the degree to which tadpole grazing affects lake communities, and thus reduce the overall impact of tadpole decline or loss throughout the Sierra.
+These factors seem likely to decouple consumer-resource relationships between tadpoles and algae, reduce the degree to which tadpole grazing affects lake communities, and thus reduce the overall impact of tadpole decline or loss throughout the Sierra Nevada.